A-kuonji/Du-YoEfNet/README.md

 python EfficientNet YOLOv11 Feature-level fusion.py

-# License
+# Code Availability Statement

+The source code developed  in this study is publicly available on GitHub.
+The repository can be accessed at: [https://github.com/A-kuonji/Du-YoEfNet].
+To ensure the reproducibility of our results:

+The repository contains all essential custom scripts.

+A detailed README.md file is provided, which includes instructions on software dependencies, installation steps, and how to execute the main analysis pipelines.

-This code is released under the BSD 3-Clause License.
+The code is released under the BSD 3-Clause License.

+For any questions regarding the code or its implementation, please contact the corresponding author.

 # Notes for Reviewers